mericcintosun/alvion-algorand/README.md

 ## Landing Page Copy (Plug‑and‑Play)

-Hero Title: “Manage DeFi in Turkish.
-Your AI does the rest.”
+Hero Title: "Manage DeFi with Natural Language.
+Your AI does the rest."

-Subtext: “Stake, swap, and rebalance on Algorand with one approval—safely, automatically.”
+Subtext: "Stake, swap, and rebalance on Algorand with one approval—safely, automatically."

 Primary CTA: “Try the Copilot”